Sleeping on your back can actually be very good for your organs and maintaining a low body temperature while you sleep.

 Type: Back sleeper pillow

 Cosium had the same idea as Misiki when it comes to pillow designs.
-This cervical pillow protects your vertebrae like nothing else, giving you the ability to rest on your back or on your sides without any issues.
+These back sleepers’ cervical pillows protect your vertebrae like nothing else, giving you the ability to rest on your back or on your sides without any issues.

 No more tingling arms when you wake up in the morning, no more stiff neck, crinks or aching back – it’s a sleep solution, built out of memory foam.